WebAssembly/module-linking/proposals/module-types/Explainer.md

 Unlike most source-language nested functions/classes, nested modules have no special access to their parents' state.
-However, since modules and types are closed, stateless expressions which would otherwise have to be duplicated, sharing is allowed between children and parents via module and type *aliases*.
+However, since modules and types are closed, stateless expressions which would otherwise be duplicated, sharing is allowed between children and parents via module and type aliases.

-As syntactic sugar in the textual format, a nested module can simply use the `$name` of the enclosing module/type:
+For convenience in the text format, a module can directly use the identifier of an enclosing module's type or module definitions:
 ```wasm
 (module
   (type $WasiFile (instance $wasi-file